 I said I would come back to Sarah Coulson (wife of William jr).
 Their son Samuel Morrell (born in Scotton, became a bricklayer and inventor) married Susannah (nee Tankard) in Leeds in 1878.
 There is an ‘empire’ connection as they emigrated to New Zealand in 1880 and were to become my great-grandparents.
 See my post on Morrells in Wellington for more information about them.

 Samuel’s parents were William Morrell jr, who I began this post with and Sarah Coulson (christened on 26 Oct 1823, in Scotton and died 18 May 1897.)
 This is despite Samuel’s death certificate saying his mother’s maiden name was Fawcett.
 The confusion arose because Sarah Coulson’s mother Isabella remarried Walter Fawcett after her husband John Coulson died.
 Isabella and John had seven children – Sarah was the oldest – before John died in 1839.
-In the 1841 census, Isabella (surname now Fawcett), aged 35, was married to Walter Fawcett aged 65, a farmer, and living with them were her seven Coulson children (aged 15 to 2).
+Isabella and Walter married on 1 April 1840 – she was 38 and a widow and he was 65 and a widower.
+In the 1841 census, Isabella (Fawcett), ‘aged 35’ [ages were rounded in the 1841 census], was married to Walter Fawcett ‘aged 65’, a farmer, and living with them were her seven Coulson children (aged 15 to 2).

 The marriage to Walter Fawcett was probably a lifeline for the young widowed Isabella with the seven children to support.
 It seems that over time the children took Fawcett as their surname.
 In the 1861 census Isabella was a widow aged 58, a farmer occupying 90 acres.
 Two sons and a daughter (now called Fawcett) were living with her.
 And in the 1881 census, Isabella aged 79, lived with her unmarried son Joseph Fawcett, aged 50, who is the ‘head of the household’ and a farmer of 40 acres.
 In 1861 and 1881 they lived in Brearton.
 Despite Joseph being ‘head’ and a voter in the 1877 electoral roll for Brearton where he was described as having ‘house and land’, Isabella Fawcett was given as the owner.
 So she (presumably) also did well from her second marriage.